regen-network/regen-ledger/docs/ledger/README.md

 ## Redwood Testnet

 Redwood Testnet (otherwise referred to as "Regen Redwood") is a stable test network with the same configuration as Regen Mainnet.
 Developers can use Redwood Testnet to test out features.
-Unofficial REGEN tokens can be redeemed using a faucet (see [Redwood Testnet](./get-started/redwood-testnet.md)).
+Unofficial REGEN tokens can be redeemed using a token faucet.

 #### Wallets